-In May 2014, the FASB issued ASU 2014-09 "Revenue from contracts with customers", a comprehensive new recognition standard which will supersede previous existing revenue recognition guidance.
+In May 2014, the FASB issued ASU 2014-09 "Revenue from contracts with customers", a comprehensive new revenue recognition standard which will supersede previous existing revenue recognition guidance.
 The standard creates a five-step model for revenue recognition that requires companies to exercise judgment when considering contract terms and relevant facts and circumstances.
-The five-step model includes (1) identifying the contract, (2) identifying the separate performance obligations in the contract, (3) determining the transaction price (4) allocating the transaction price to the separate performance obligation sand (5) recognizing revenue recognition.
+The five-step model includes (1) identifying the contract, (2) identifying the separate performance obligations in the contract, (3) determining the transaction price, (4) allocating the transaction price to the separate performance obligations and (5) recognizing revenue when each performance obligation has been satisfied.
 The standard also requires expanded disclosures surrounding revenue recognition.
 The standard is effective for fiscal periods beginning after December 15, 2016 and allows for either full retrospective or modified retrospective adoption.